 Malaysia Airlines (MH)

 Malaysia Airlines (MH) leased several passenger and freighter MD-11s from World Airways (WO) from 1994.
-The passenger variant was used on the airline’s long-haul routes until May 1998 and were eventually replaced by the Boeing 777-200ER.
+The passenger variant was used on the airline’s long-haul routes until May 1998 and was eventually replaced by the Boeing 777-200ER.

 Mandarin Airlines (AE)